FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/installation.rst

 Pre-use evaluation
 ~~~~~~~~~~~~~~~~~~~~~~~

 After using a robot or any modification for the first time, the robot's default speed is less than 250mm/s.
-Do not log in to the administrator to modify the speed to enter the high -speed mode.
+Do not log in to the administrator to modify the speed to enter the high-speed mode.
 After that, the following test must be performed.
 It is confirmed that all security input and output are correct and the connection is correct.
-Test whether all connected security input and output (including the joint equipment shared by multiple machines or robots) are normal.
+Test whether all connected security input and output (including multiple machines or robots shared equipments) are normal.
 So you must:

 -  Test whether the emergency stop button and input can stop the robot and start the brake.